Prison and Chocolate Cake: Background and title

-Nayantara Sahgal, an educated, widely-travelled member of the Indian elite of the 1940s, is the daughter of the classic scholar Ranjit Sitaram Pandit, and former ambassador to the United Nations Vijaya Lakshmi Pandit, niece of India's first prime minister Jawaharlal Nehru, and cousin of India's third prime minister Indira Gandhi.
+Nayantara Sahgal, an educated, widely-travelled member of the Indian elite of the 1940s, is the daughter of the scholar Ranjit Sitaram Pandit and former ambassador to the United Nations Vijaya Lakshmi Pandit, niece of India's first prime minister Jawaharlal Nehru, and cousin of India's third prime minister Indira Gandhi.

 The title Prison and Chocolate Cake comes from an incident in the early 1930s which Sahgal describes as her earliest political memory, one day at tea when she was age three.
 Chocolate cake was a treat that day as usually they would have bread and butter.
 When her elder sister Lekha asked their mother why police had arrived at their home during tea, their mother "explained that they had come to take Papu [their father] to prison, but that it was nothing to worry about, that he wanted to go.
 So we kissed him goodbye and watched him leave; talking cheerfully to the policeman".
 Describing the incident as "far from unpleasant", she recounts in the book that "We ate our chocolate cake and, in our infant minds, prison became in some mysterious way, associated with chocolate cake".
 The book is the first of Sahgal's autobiographies, one of two of her early works based on her childhood memories covering the years 1943 to 1948.
-It was written during the winter of 1952–53 when she was 25, married, and having two young children.
+It was written during the winter of 1952–53 when she was 25, married, and had two young children.

 Publication and content

-Prison and Chocolate Cake was first published in 1954 by Victor Gollancz Ltd (London), and by Alfred A. Knopf (New York).
-Both versions have over 200 pages beginning with a dedication to Sahgal's parents.
+Prison and Chocolate Cake was first published in 1954 by Victor Gollancz Ltd (London), and Alfred A. Knopf (New York).
+The book begins with a dedication to Sahgal's parents.
 There is a preface, contents page, a listing of the eight illustrations in the book, and a glossary.
 The Alfred A. Knopf edition has an additional index and a section on who is who in the book.
 The book has 20 chapters and regularly interspersed are footnotes with explanations, some cited with references.
 It was translated into Hindi, and French in 1957.

-The book includes Sahgal's memoirs, accounts of her sisters Gita and Chandralekha, and that of her family during the Indian independence movement.
+The book includes Sahgal's memoirs, accounts of her sisters Gita and Chandralekha, and of her family during the Indian independence movement.
 She describes what it was like to grow up with both parents focussed on the Gandhian philosophy of non-violent civil disobedience during India's freedom struggle in the 1940s.
 In her words "our growing was India's growing up into India's political maturity – a different kind of political maturity from any that the world had seen before, based on an ideology inspired by self-sacrifice, compassion and peace".
 It includes her childhood memories of several generations of the Nehru family, encounters with Gandhi, who sometimes visited Sahgal's family home, and the politicians that visited them.